techrityorg/Mentorship/TMP2022/Ritik-Kumar/week-6/project-1-2/README.md

-# Techrity Mentorship Week-6: Project-3 - Weather App in ReactJS
+# Techrity Mentorship Week-6: Project-1&2 - Portfolio Website in ReactJS

-This is a solution to the Week-6: Project-3 of Techrity Frontend Development Mentorship.
+This is a solution to the Week-6: Project-1&2 of Techrity Frontend Development Mentorship.

 ## Table of contents